Snowflake Data Share

 Backfill data

-After the Share is set up between Amplitude and your Snowflake cluster, Amplitude only loads data from that point forward.
+After the Share is set up between Amplitude and your Snowflake cluster, Amplitude loads data only from that point forward.
 To backfill historical data from a period before the connection, specify this in the request when setting up the share.

-Data backfill incures extra cost
+Data backfill incurs extra cost

 Contact your Amplitude Account Manager for pricing.